django-extensions/django-extensions/docs/graph_models.rst

 :synopsis: Renders a graphical overview of your project or specified apps.

-Creates a GraphViz_ dot file for the specified app names.
+Creates a GraphViz_ dot file for the specified app names based on their models.py.
 You can pass multiple app names and they will all be combined into a single model.
 Output is usually directed to a dot file.

+There several options available like: grouping models, including inheritance, excluding models and columns and changing the layout when rendering to an output image.

-With the latest revisions it's also possible to specify an output file if pygraphviz_ is installed and render directly to an image or other supported filetype.
+With the latest revisions it's also possible to specify an output file if pygraphviz_ is installed and render directly to an image or other supported file-type.

 Example Usage
 -------------

-With *django-command-extensions* installed you can create a dot-file or an image by using the *graph_models* command.
+With *django-extensions* installed you can create a dot-file or an image by using the *graph_models* command.
 Like used in the following examples::

   # Create a dot file